holoviz/hvplot/README.md

 Several of these libraries have the concept of a high-level plotting API that lets a user generate common plot types very easily.
 The native plotting APIs are generally built on [Matplotlib](http://matplotlib.org), which provides a solid foundation, but means that users miss out the benefits of modern, interactive plotting libraries for the web like [Bokeh](http://bokeh.pydata.org) and [HoloViews](http://holoviews.org).

-HoloPlot provides a high-level plotting API built on HoloViews that provides a general and consistent API for plotting data in all the abovementioned formats.
-HoloPlot can integrate neatly with the individual libraries if an extension mechanism for the native plot APIs is offered, or it can be used as a standalone component.
+HvPlot provides a high-level plotting API built on HoloViews that provides a general and consistent API for plotting data in all the abovementioned formats.
+HvPlot can integrate neatly with the individual libraries if an extension mechanism for the native plot APIs is offered, or it can be used as a standalone component.

-To start using HoloPlot have a look at the [Getting Started Guide](https://pyviz.github.io/holoplot/getting_started/index.html) and check out the current functionality in the [User Guide.](https://pyviz.github.io/holoplot/user_guide/index.html)
+To start using hvplot have a look at the [Getting Started Guide](https://pyviz.github.io/hvplot/getting_started/index.html) and check out the current functionality in the [User Guide.](https://pyviz.github.io/hvplot/user_guide/index.html)

 ## Installation

-HoloPlot supports Python 2.7, 3.5, 3.6 and 3.7 on Linux, Windows, or Mac and can be installed with ``conda``:
+HvPlot supports Python 2.7, 3.5, 3.6 and 3.7 on Linux, Windows, or Mac and can be installed with ``conda``:

 ```
-conda install -c pyviz holoplot
+conda install -c pyviz hvplot
 ```

 or with ``pip``:

 ```
-pip install holoplot
+pip install hvplot
 ```

 For JupyterLab support, the ``jupyterlab_pyviz`` extension is also required: